Reduction along strong Dirac maps: Dirac reduction

+satisfies condition \eqref{relativebrane}.
+Moreover, since the Cartan $3$-form vanishes along $U$ we obtain $\varphi^*\eta_L=\imath^*\eta_G$, and we compute the associated distribution as

+Since it has constant rank, the submanifold $P$ is an $L$-level of $G$ with stabilizer subalgebroid $P\rtimes\uu$. \end{example}

-\begin{example} Let $\g$ be the Lie algebra of a compact Lie group, choose a maximal Cartan subalgebra $\t$ and a set of simple roots $\Delta$, and denote by $\t^*_+\subset\t^*$ the corresponding closed dominant Weyl chamber.
+Now let $\g$ be the Lie algebra of a real compact Lie group, choose a maximal Cartan subalgebra $\t$ and a set of simple roots $\Delta$, and denote by $\t^*_+\subset\t^*$ the corresponding closed dominant Weyl chamber.
 This chamber is a disjoint union

 of faces defined by